rudecs/openvcloud/docs/Monitoring/ResourceTracking/README.md

 Every hour a consumption data file per account is generated on the master node.

 This involves following three Jumpscripts:
-- [`aggregate_account_data.py`](https://github.com/0-complexity/openvcloud/blob/master/libs/agent-scripts/resmonitoring/aggregate_account_data.py): aggregates data from all locations that it gets by executing `collect_account_data.py` on the controller of each location
+- [`aggregate_account_data.py`](https://github.com/0-complexity/openvcloud/blob/master/libs/agent-scripts/resmonitoring/aggregate_account_data.py): aggregates data from all locations that it gets by executing `collect_account_data.py` on the controller of each location, and stores the result on the master
 - [`collect_account_data.py`](https://github.com/0-complexity/openvcloud/blob/master/libs/agent-scripts/resmonitoring/collect_account_data.py): per location this script runs on the controller to get the actual data for each account
-- [`resmonitoring.py`](https://github.com/0-complexity/openvcloud/blob/master/libs/agent-scripts/resmonitoring/resmonitoring.py): copies the aggregated data to the master node
+- [`resmonitoring.py`](https://github.com/0-complexity/openvcloud/blob/master/libs/agent-scripts/resmonitoring/resmonitoring.py): this scripts runs on the controller and stores the data on the controller, this data is afterwards collected by the `collect_account_data.py` script

 <a id="capnp"></a>